abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    demo@pass123
    ```

  1. Run the below commands to upgrade the az packages and az module.
+Leave the last command `init 6` and keep running.

+    >**NOTE:** Copy the commands below, paste them into a notepad, and execute each one individually.

       ```
       curl https://bootstrap.pypa.io/get-pip.py > get-pip.py